MainulDip/AndroidDevStudy/android-navigation-fundamentals.md

 app:navGraph="@navigation/nav_graph" />
 ```

-* on name attribute of the FragmentContainerView, specifying androidx.navigation.fragment.NavHostFragment other than a specific fragment for this attribute, allows FragmentContainerView to navigate between fragments.
+* on name attribute of the FragmentContainerView, specifying androidx.navigation.fragment.NavHostFragment other than a specific fragment, allows FragmentContainerView to navigate between fragments in editor panel.

 2. NavHost: used to display destinations from a navigation graph within an activity.
 When you navigate between fragments, the destination shown in the NavHost is updated.
 You'll use a built-in implementation, called NavHostFragment, in your MainActivity

 3. NavController: this object control the navigation between destinations displayed in the NavHost.
 When working with intents, you had to call startActivity to navigate to a new screen.
 With the Navigation component, you can call the NavController's navigate() method to swap the fragment that's displayed.

-* Navigation Dependency Adding:
-    - in project build.gradle (also top level) add nav_version equal to 2.5.2 in buildscript ext object.
-    - then in app build.gradle add
-        - implementation "androidx.navigation:navigation-fragment-ktx:$nav_version"
-        - implementation "androidx.navigation:navigation-ui-ktx:$nav_version"

-* Safe Args—a Gradle plugin that will assist you with type safety when passing data between fragments.

-* SafeArgs Plugin Adding:
-    - top/project level build.gradle inside buildscript > dependencies add
-        - classpath "androidx.navigation:navigation-safe-args-gradle-plugin:$nav_version"
+### Brif Start up of the Jetpack Navigation Component:
+- Creating Navigation Graph: File > New > Android Resource File and create Resource Type "Navigation", give it a name (which is referenced from FragmentContainerView's' app:navGraph attribute inside of an activity).

-    - app-level build.gradle file, within plugins at the top, add
+- Destination: Inside the newly created file, add destinations.
-        - id 'androidx.navigation.safeargs.kotlin'
+- Create Navigation Action: Destinations Handle Can be dragged like Node Editor to link the action/navigation.
+- extra data as argument: inside attribute panel's argument section, a new argument can be created.
+The safe args plugin can be helpful for the type safety here.
+- Rebuild: Do Build > Rebuild Project To generate the code based on the navigation graph the project needs to rebuild
 ### Activiti to Fragment to Intent Summary:
+- Setup a container for Fragment inside an activity.
 ### Navigational Components: